thomasnli/expand-azure-vm-os-drive-demo/README.md

 Remove-AzureRmResourceGroup -Name $rgName
 ````

-**To sum up: generally speaking, this is a similar process applies to VM running in Hyper-V, VMware: expand the VM disk from hypervisor level and expand the OS volume inside the VM with the help of Disk Management console**
+**To sum up: generally speaking, this is a similar process applies to VM running in Hyper-V, VMware enviorment:
+1.Shutdown the VM
+2.Expand the VM disk from hypervisor\cloud level
+3.Start the VM
+4.Expand the OS volume inside the VM with the Disk Management console**